 A live band that I watched at Waikiki Beach, Honolulu.
 They need a steel guitar player badly.

 In these dark and sinful times, people need to hear something beautiful.
 I was setting up my equipment at the beach on a beautiful sunny day, getting ready to play.
 It took me about 10-minutes to get setup and then tune my steel to D9th (which is just dropping the 4th string on your C6th from G to F#).
 I then began to play Moon of Manakoora.
 It's so dreamy!
-The woman came over and said, “I was so afraid you were going to play some horrible kind of music; but your music is so pretty.”
+A woman came over and said, “I was so afraid you were going to play some horrible kind of music, but your music is so pretty.”
 That made my day!

 Anyone can turn on a boom box and play heathen garbage... push it, shove it, do me, do me, do me!
 I'd like to shove their radio where the sun don't shine, let me tell you!
 Young people today are extremely impressionable and are going to emulate the music set before them.
 It is sad that our culture is controlled today by the evil corporations.
 The TV dictates what people wear, eat, think, watch, hear, and everything else.
 People are like brainwashed robots!

 I visited the Pearl Harbor Memorial and took this photo inside the information building.